raaum/smidgen/README.md

 ## Fibonacci

-In mathematics, the Fibonacci numbers or Fibonacci sequence are the numbers in the following integer sequence:[1][2]
+In mathematics, the Fibonacci numbers or Fibonacci sequence are the numbers in the following integer sequence:

 ```
 1,1,2,3,5,8,13,21,34,55,89,144